clcrutch/posh-kentico/README.md

 # PoSH Kentico
 PoSH Kentico is a PowerShell Module for Kentico CMS administration.
 PoSH Kentico requires .Net 4.5 or above.

+# Contribute
+Code submitted as a pull request should build with no warnings or errors.